lingolearn/lingolearn/README.md

 # lingolearn

 ## Introduction
-Lingolearn is the final project for ALM IT capstone for Team Two.
+Lingolearn grew out of the Master's capstone project for [CSCI E-99](http://www.extension.harvard.edu/courses/software-engineering) at [Harvard Extension School](http://www.extension.harvard.edu/) and focuses primarily on providing tools for learning Japanese through the use of digital flashcards coupled with "confuser" characters and phrases that are programmatically generated for tests and quizzes.

+## Confusers
+Confusers are the innovative approach used in this application and the algorithms involved can be found in the [cscie99.team2.lingolearn.server.confuser](src/cscie99/team2/lingolearn/server/confuser) package in the repository.

 ## Project Dependences
 In order to build the project locally, you must provide the configuration which is dependent upon the IDE that you use.
 The following instructions are for Eclipse Juno.

 1. Make sure [Google Plugin for Eclipse](https://developers.google.com/eclipse/) is installed
 2. Clone the repository to your local storage and import the project